Vanwhervin/Cybersecurity-portfolio/README.md

 **Detroit, Michigan:**
 **Prior IT Experience, Manual Testing by identifying risks early in the process to virtually ensure trouble free releases:**
 **Career Plans: To become an Access Identity Management Analyst to ensure saftey and security.**
-**Proud Project/Task: I worked a tedious project that began to take a lot of time, and I decided to research other methods and decreased the completion in half the time.**
+**Proud Project/Task: I worked a tedious project that began to take a lot of time, I decided to research other methods and decreased the completion in half the time.**